Information for Families

 Pending Cases

 After the medical examination is complete, it is sometimes necessary for us to perform further analysis, be it medical or investigative in nature, to determine the exact cause and manner of death.
 In this instance, a Pending Death Certificate will be issued.
 Disposition of a decedent may take place with this “Pending” death certificate.
-Once the Pathologist has determined the final cause of death, the Medical Records Department will notify the funeral home.
+Once the Pathologist has determined the final cause of death, our office will notify the family and funeral home.
 At this point the funeral home can obtain certified copies of the final death certificate for the family.

 A Certification of Death letter can be obtained by coming to the Cook County Medical Examiner’s Office, Medical Records Department.
 This letter is accepted by some institutions as proof of death.